Large numbers of expats find little niches to live in the Bang Na and Samut Prakan region.

 Occasionally, a container stack will be close to a lakeside villas neighborhood:

-Though this region is one of the most industrialized in all of Bangkok, the air quality is still good in general because it is next to the seaside, and most of the year the winds blow from southwest to northeast, from the sea onto the land here.
-However, it can get a little muggy at times due to the humidity, especially during the rainy season, and some main roads are not nice to walk next to due to some old trucks belching out diesel smoke and the big trucks kicking up dust.
+Though this region is one of the most industrialized in all of Bangkok, the air quality is still good in general because it is next to the seaside, and most of the year the winds blow from southwest to northeast, right off the sea into Bang Na.
+(The word Na means "front" or "face", whereby Bang Na is the district facing the sea.)

 The traffic also varies a lot around this area.
 You should know which roads tend to jam up especially during rush hour, versus which ones are fine.
-Bang Na Trat's center lanes always flow at practically top speed.
+Bang Na Trat's center lanes almost always flow at practically top speed.
+The frontage road jams sometimes at particular places.
+There are shunts between the center lanes and frontage roads spaced short distances apart.

 All in all, you need to know where to go and look around.
 There is such a great variety spread around this region that you practically need a tour guide.